 M.A. in Medicine, Health, and Society

 Earn a master’s degree in this innovative, accelerated program of study.
 Medicine, Health, and Society is an interdisciplinary field of research that critically examines the social foundations of health.
 Graduate students learn about health-related beliefs and practices in their political, social, and cultural contexts.
 The department integrates scholarship in the humanities, social sciences, and sciences in order to teach students how to approach questions from multiple perspectives.
 Graduates combine theory, research, and practice to explore health disparities, health justice, and the connections between the biological and social foundations of health.

-MHS offers an M.A. in the Social Foundations of Health through two graduate programs:
+MHS offers an M.A. in the Social Foundations of Health through two on-campus graduate programs:

 - For current Vanderbilt undergraduates: MHS offers students the opportunity to earn both a bachelor’s and master’s degree in just five years of study through Vanderbilt’s 4+1 BA/MA program.
 Accepted students receive registration priority in their senior year in order to complete their BA and begin MA requirements.
 The MA requires 30 credit hours including up to 6 hours of thesis research.
 Typically, MHS 4+1 students take 3 to 6 hours of graduate coursework in their senior year.
 4+1 students complete the same requirements as students in the 1-year MA program.

 Both programs are aimed at students who want to gain research experience, enhance their interdisciplinary training, and strengthen their applications before entering medical or professional school or seeking entry to doctoral programs.
 The department also offers a Certificate in Medicine, Health, and Society for graduate and professional students at Vanderbilt.

 The M.A. in the Social Foundations of Health provides students with the interdisciplinary knowledge and skills that future healthcare professionals require.
 The field of contemporary health care is increasingly shaped by the realization that social, environmental, personal, and structural factors are as essential as basic biological processes to understanding patient’s illness and suffering.
 Social and cultural aspects of illness and health are a growing component of pre-health education.